 Continue reading to learn more about each form, how they are treated, and tips to help you live with your diagnosis.

 There are five forms of #psoriaticarthritis and some people may have more than one. #arthritisawarenessTweet

 Disclaimer: I am NOT a medical professional.
 Always consult with your doctor if you suspect a diagnosis or are experiencing any health issues.
 This blog post contains affiliate links.
-I may earn a small commission to fund my coffee drinking habit if you use these links to make a purchase.
-You will not be charged extra, and you’ll keep me supplied in caffeine.
+I may earn a small commission to fund my coffee-drinking habit if you use these links to make a purchase.
+You will not be charged extra, and you’ll keep me supplied with caffeine.
 It’s a win for everyone.

 What are the 5 types of Psoriatic Arthritis (PsA)?

 What do you think of when someone says they have psoriatic arthritis?
 Do you assume that it is limited to joint pain in the hands?
 Unfortunately, that’s exactly what many people think.
 PsA is an autoimmune disease that attacks the body.
 As you will see, inflammation of joints is one symptom, but there are many more.

 Approximately one in three people have this typically mild form of psoriatic arthritis.
 Swelling and discomfort due are commonly experienced in toes, fingers, hips, or knees on one side of the body.
 Common symptoms include red scaly patches on the skin, difficulty moving, and morning joint stiffness.

 The most common of the five forms, it affects approximately half the people diagnosed with psoriatic arthritis.
 The symptoms are similar to Asymmetric, but with the exception that it affects both sides of the body.